 This article is the first of what will be a series of posts about New York Yankees trade deadline targets.
 With no timetable on Luis Severino’s return, the struggles of the alphabet boys J.A.
 Happ and C.C.
 Sabathia, and questions about how deep into the season they’re willing to let Domingo German pitch, it’s no secret that the Bombers are looking to add starting pitching depth by the July 31st deadline.
 The first trade candidate we’ll take a look at is Zack Wheeler, starting pitcher for the crosstown rival New York Mets.

 It’s been a difficult season for the the twenty-nine year old Wheeler, who is headed for free agency this offseason.
 In 119 innings, he’s pitched to a 4.69 ERA, a stark departure from his 3.31 ERA in 2018.
 No qualified pitcher’s ERA is underperforming his FIP worse than Wheeler’s in 2019: his FIP is more than a full run better than his ERA at 3.66, ranking him 21st among the 79 qualified pitchers in 2019 (better than fellow potential trade deadline targets Marcus Stroman, Madison Bumgarner, Mike Minor, and Trevor Bauer).
 FIP (or Fielding Independent Pitching) is a statistic that estimates ERA by eliminating the role of team defense and luck in the number of runs a pitcher allows and, as a result, actually predicts a pitcher’s future ERA better than ERA itself.
-To accomplish this, FIP only takes into account the events a pitcher is thought to have strict control over: strikeouts, home runs allowed, and walks and hit-by-pitches allowed.
+To accomplish this, FIP primarily considers the events a pitcher is thought to have more control over: strikeouts, walks and hit-by-pitches, and home runs (which frequently involve more luck and randomness than strikeouts and walks).

 |2019 ERA – FIP Leaders|